Stopping power: Knockback

 Sometimes "knockdown power" is a phrase used interchangeably with "knockback", while other times it's used interchangeably with "stopping power".
-The misuse and fluid meaning of these phrases have done their part in confusing the issue of stopping power.
-The ability of a bullet to "knock down" a metal or otherwise inanimate target falls under the category of momentum, as explained above, and has little correlation with stopping power.

 One-shot stop

-This hypothesis, promoted by Evan P. Marshall, is based on statistical analysis of actual shooting incidents from various reporting sources (typically police agencies).
-It is intended to be used as a unit of measurement and not as a tactical philosophy, as mistakenly believed by some.
+This hypothesis is based on a claimed statistical analysis of actual shooting incidents from various reporting sources (typically police agencies).
 It considers the history of shooting incidents for a given factory ammunition load and compiles the percentage of "one-shot-stops" achieved with each specific ammunition load.
 That percentage is then intended to be used with other information to help predict the effectiveness of that load getting a "one-shot-stop".
-For example, if an ammunition load is used in 10 torso shootings, incapacitating all but two with one shot, the "one-shot-stop" percentage for the total sample would be 80%.